The analytical gap

 What market indices can tell you, and what they cannot.

-An accumulation underwriter pricing a P&I book, a crude desk managing a supply position, or a lender stress-testing a fleet facility needs something the index cannot provide: which specific counterparties carry Hormuz exposure, for which commodity, at what percentage of their total seaborne supply, and whether any rerouting option exists at all.
+An accumulation underwriter pricing a P&I book, a crude desk managing a supply position, or a lender stress-testing a Capesize fleet facility needs something the index cannot provide: which specific counterparties carry Hormuz exposure, for which commodity, at what percentage of their total seaborne supply, and what the genuine cost of each rerouting option is at current market rates.
 Aggregate indices are inputs to that question.
 Run it through The Narrows and you get the answer.

 The bilateral dependency matrix

-Who is exposed, for what commodity, and whether any alternative exists.
+Who is exposed, for what commodity, and at what percentage of supply.

-Bilateral Hormuz dependency matrix — selected importers, 2023
+Bilateral Hormuz dependency matrix selected importers and commodities, 2023

 Importer Commodity Hormuz dep.
-Annual exposure 30-day VaR Alternative?
+Annual exposure 30-day VaR Reroute viable?

 The forward scenarios

-What continuation costs, by commodity, for specific importers.
+What continuation costs at current market rates, for specific importers.

-The Narrows model translates disruption severity into bilateral cost for specific counterparties across time horizons and toll scenarios.
-Japan is the primary example because it carries the highest absolute Hormuz exposure of any single importer across both LNG and crude petroleum.
-The figures are calculated separately by commodity, because the cost structures are not comparable.
+Market indices give a real-time aggregate read on disruption severity.
+The Narrows model translates that severity into bilateral cost for specific counterparties across four time horizons and two toll-level scenarios.
+The figures below use Japan as the primary example because Japan carries the highest absolute Hormuz exposure of any single importer across both LNG and crude petroleum.
+The model runs the same analysis for any importer and any commodity combination.

-For crude, rerouting costs are recalculated at current market rates: VLSFO at $1,076 per tonne and charter rates consistent with BDTI 2,795.
-These are approximately 1.9x and 2.5x their 2024 baselines.
-For LNG, there are no rerouting costs to calculate.
-The VaR figures represent supply that cannot move, not supply that moves at a premium.
+All rerouting costs are recalculated at current market rates: VLSFO at $1,076 per tonne and tanker charter rates consistent with the BDTI at 2,795.
+These are approximately 1.9x and 2.5x their respective 2024 baselines.
+The cost of disruption at current market conditions is materially higher than any pre-crisis model assumption.

 The alternative pathways